nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - **[CareConnect-ITK-Medication-Flag-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-Flag-1)** - An NHS Digital Profile for medication flags.
 The Flag Resource carries prospective warnings of potential issues related to the patient's medications.

 ## List ##
 This resource acts as a container for the medication.
-The following is a example of the elements which can be used:
+The following is an example of the elements which can be used:

 - identifier - uniquely identifies this list of medication (UUIDs)
 - status - active, completed, stopped etc
-- subject - reference to the patient whose medication list this is
+- subject - a reference to the patient whose medication list this is
-- encounter - reference to the context in which the list was created (the inpatient stay)
+- encounter - a reference to the context in which the list was created (the inpatient stay)
 - date - when the list was prepared
 - source - who or what defined the list
 - entry - a reference to the MedicationStatement resource entry
 - flag - the type of medication entry (additional, discontinued etc.)

 ## MedicationStatement ##
-A record of a medication that is being consumed by a patient.The following is a example of the elements that can be used:
+A record of a medication that is being consumed by a patient.The following is an example of the elements that can be used:

 - identifier - uniquely identifies this medication statement (UUID)
 - clinicStatus - should always be active